ANATOLIA VS TURKEY

 Anatolia is an ancient Greek name for the peninsula now occupied by Turkey.
 Armenians, Kurds, Greeks, Laz, Celts, Roma, Assyrians, Arabs, Jews, Bulgars, Yuruk, Azeris, Georgians, and yes Turks live in various parts of the land.
 Few of them have ‘pure’ blood.
 Most speak Turkish as their first language and identify themselves as citizens of Turkey.
 So what’s the problem?

 Well, its one thing to be a citizen of Turkey, yet another to be called a Turk.
 Most of the peoples mentioned above have a multi-thousand year history of living in Anatolia.
 Most of them were conquered by invading Turks 1000 to 500 years ago.
-Conquering did not mean extermination, however, and until just before WW1 Turks were likely in the minority in Anatolia.
+Conquering did not mean extermination, however, and until just before WW1 Turks were possibly in the minority in Anatolia.

 Most of what we now consider Turkish culture is the result of the interaction of many ethnic groups over thousands of years.
 In folk dance, for instance, halay can refer to a dance of the Armenians, Kurds, or Turks.
 All of them danced a version of it, and the Turks were definitely not the first.